morelandellie/LakeM2ARS/README.md

 *Columns 1 to 8 are required.
 Columns 9 and 10 are only used when water balance is modeled.*

 ### Model parameters
 Major model parameters are defined in the **<mars_lake.inc>** file, which contains lake specific parameters, simulation specific parameters and other fundamental physical and chemical parameters having fixed values.
 If users change the name of the .inc file, ensure the .f90 file is updated accordingly.
+In the provided example, this file is called **mars_ice.inc**.

 In the section of lake specific parameters, we specify the Mars’ obliquity (degrees), the lake’s latitude, longitude, maximum lake depth (meters), the elevation of the basin bottom (meters), the area of the drainage basin when lake depth equals zero (hectares), the neutral drag coefficient (unitless), shortwave extinction coefficient (meters-1), the fraction of advected air in the air mass over the lake (ranges from 0 to 1), albedo of melting and non-melting snow, prescribed or initial lake depth (meters, typically represents mean lake depth), prescribed or initial lake salinity (parts per thousand), and initial lake temperature (°C).